+

 For Teachers 8th

 Eighth graders write their name however they see fit on a poster board.
 Individually, they write down their strengths that relate to them making important decisions around their name.
-To end the lesson plan, they use magazines to find...
+To end the instructional activity, they use magazines...

 +